apache/shardingsphere/docs/document/content/manual/shardingsphere-ui/usage/_index.en.md

 ## Navigation

-This chapter will introduce the use of Sharding-UI.
+This chapter will introduce the use of ShardingSphere-UI.